IGME-202-2221/project-2-Jml6049/README.md

 ## Simulation Design

 I will attempt to bring a small village of NPCs to life!
-They will gather food/hunt and guard the village as well as craft.
+They will gather food/hunt and guard the village as well.

 ### Controls

 -   Walk: WASD, navigates through the world
     Attack: mouse/LMB, can damage enemy fauna
-    Craft: UI Input, can make weapons to help hunt or gaurd village

 ## Hunter